-The 2005 first edition of this Guidebook in English is a beginning and an invitation.
-Further editions of the guide in other languages are in preparation.
-The contents represent the results of years of painstaking work on the part of the editorial team.
-Many individuals and institutions have been involved, both directly and indirectly, in this work; they are honoured in the beginning of this book.
+The IRI Guidebook is available in several languages.
+The contents represent the results of years of painstaking work on the part of the authors and editorial team.
+Many individuals and institutions have been involved, both directly and indirectly, in this work.

-Dear reader, we hope that what we have brought together here will both inspire you and encourage you - not least to think critically about the issues raised.
-We welcome your feedback and suggestions for future editions of our IRI Europe "Guidebook to Direct Democracy".
+Dear reader, we hope that what we have brought together here will both inspire, assist and encourage you in your work and activities, and to think critically about the issues raised.
+We welcome your feedback and suggestions for forthcoming editions of our IRI Europe "Guidebook to Direct Democracy".

-The Editors Bruno Kaufmann, Rolf Büchi, Nadja Braun & Paul Carline
+Bruno Kaufmann, Rolf Büchi and Nadja Braun